Define where the pipeline should find input data and save output data.

 Suppresses partial genes from being on contig edge, resulting in closed ends.
 Should only be activated for genomes where it is sure the first and last bases of the sequence(s) do not fall inside a gene.
 Run together with -p normal (former -p single) .

-For more information check Prodigal documentation.
+For more information check the Prodigal documentation.

 Modifies tool parameter(s):